Dyslexia

 Assistive technology refers to devices or software used to improve the functional capabilities of individuals with disabilities.
 Besides text-to-speech software and audiobooks, there are many other forms of assistive technology that can support students with Dyslexia.

-4. Digital Notetaking Devices: These devices can help students organize, store, and retrieve notes, which can be especially useful for older students managing multiple assignments and deadlines.
+4. Digital notetaking devices: These devices can help students organise, store, and retrieve notes, which can be especially useful for older students managing multiple assignments and deadlines.

 Accommodations are an important part of supporting students with Dyslexia.
 By leveraging text-to-speech software, audiobooks, and other assistive technologies, we can help make reading more accessible and enjoyable for these students, thereby fostering their love of learning and boosting their confidence.